devid8642/Algorithms-and-Data-Structures/README.md

 <p>In this branch I work on general problems where my solution did not reach 100 points.</p>
 <p>Neste ramo eu trabalho em problemas gerais em que minha solução não atingiu 100 pontos.</p>

+## algorithms
+<p>In this branch I work on the implementation of the main types of algorithms.</p>
+<p>Neste ramo eu trabalho na implementação dos principais tipos de algoritmos.</p>

 <br><br>

 <p align="center"><b>"Always remember who you are and where you are."</b></p>